flokoe/bash-hackers-wiki/docs/commands/builtin/read.md

 Essentially all you need to know about `-r` is to **ALWAYS** use it.
 The exact behavior you get without `-r` is completely useless even for weird purposes.
 It basically allows the escaping of input which matches something in IFS, and also escapes line continuations.
-It\'s explained pretty well in the [POSIX read](http://pubs.opengroup.org/onlinepubs/9699919799/utilities/read.html#tag_20_109) spec.
+It's explained pretty well in the [POSIX read](http://pubs.opengroup.org/onlinepubs/9699919799/utilities/read.html#tag_20_109) spec.